Foundation

 Is it right for you?

 You do not need any formal qualification or practical experience; this foundation is designed to give you the freedom to develop your creativity but can also be undertaken by beginners.
-The course itself will demand lots of enthusiasm and desire to improve your skills supported, of course, every step of the way by me.
+The course itself will demand lots of enthusiasm and desire to improve your skills supported, of course, every step of the way by us.
 To make sure that the course will meet your requirements, you will meet with me to discuss what you would like to achieve.

 Where

 The studio is housed in a beautiful 18th century grade II listed barn on the edge of the Goodwood Estate and nestled at the foot of the South Downs.
 There is plenty of free parking right outside.
-You will have your own dedicated workspace as well as use of all machines and equipment in the studio – sewing machines, cutting tables etc. You will have a key to the barn so that you can come and go as you please.
+You will have your own dedicated workspace as well as use of all machines and equipment in the studio – sewing machines, overlockers, cutting tables etc. We will give you a key to the barn so that you can come and go as you please.
 You will need to bring your own laptop or iPad but we do have a very good library of books!

 Cost

-A deposit of £800 to be made on booking. £1000 to be paid on 1st September 2019 and the remainder payable in equal instalments of £500.00 commencing 1st October for 6 months.
+A 20% (£770) deposit must be made on booking.
+30%(£1,155) by 1st September and the remainder payable in equal instalments of £321.00 commencing 1st October for 6 months.

 Previous students have gone on to do...